 A business is truly only as strong as its team.
-This is why it’s important that small businesses in Canada are aware that there are a wide selection of Canadian government grants for hiring and training that are available to them so that they can offset the costs of onboarding new employees.
-These grants can help to increase and enhance an organization’s talent pool, while also connecting applicants with meaningful opportunities.
+Therefore, it’s highly important that small businesses in Canada are aware that there are Canadian government grants available for hiring and training initiatives to help offset the costs of onboarding new employees and/or offering training to new and existing staff.
+These grants can help to increase and enhance an organization’s talent pool while also connecting applicants with meaningful opportunities.

-Small Business Grants for Hiring and Training
+Canadian Small Business Grants for Hiring and Training

-- Eligibility: Incorporated, for-profit businesses and select non-profits across Canada.
+- Applicant Eligibility: Incorporated, for-profit businesses and select non-profits across Canada.
 All industries and sectors are supported; preference is given to research and development projects in innovation.

-- Amount: Provides up to $30,000 per graduate (up to two) for a period of six to 12 months.
+- Funding Amount: Provides up to $30,000 per graduate (up to two) for a period of 6 to 12 months.

 Learn More About Government Funding Opportunities

 The Canadian government funding programs for hiring and training listed in this blog are intended for small to medium-sized businesses.
 If your business does not meet requirements of any given program, you can gain access to our free Canadian Startup Business Resources.